Updated on January 27, 2016

 - I love the option to rotate my monitors.
 Pretty much everything I use my computer for (except for watching videos) works better when you rotate your monitor 90 degrees so that it’s vertical rather than horizontal.
 (A vertical monitor is ideal for tracing the arguments of Bible passages.)

-- To display the highest resolution with a MacBook, use a cable like this (not an HDMI cable).
+- To display the highest resolution with a MacBook (i.e., with the MacBook that released in 2013—I’m not sure how this works for the MacBooks that just released), use a Display Port cable (not an HDMI cable).

 - It’s more complicated to display the highest resolution with the latest MacBook Pro for two of these Dell monitors at the same time.
 (You might want to skip the next sub-bullet points; I’m including them for reference.
 In December 2013 I had to appeal to some friends who are IT experts to figure this out.)
-Use two cables like this, and follow the instructions here:
+Use two Display Port cables, and follow the instructions here:

 - (a) Download this Zip file.